 Sexual abuse is another story.
 Most incidents of sexual abuse by siblings go not only unreported but also undetected by parents.
 Most times, the siblings themselves recognize that what is happening is wrong and certainly it is recognized by society as wrong.
 So unlike physical and emotional abuse, this should be easier to detect by parents.
 But most kids don't tell.
 They don't tell because the older sibling is an authority figure, or because they are threatened or scared, or because they don't realize that it is abuse because they blame themselves as much as their sibling for what is happening.
 And unlike physical or emotional abuse, it is happening secretly because the older sibling knows that they have crossed a line.

+What are the long-term effects of sibling abuse?
 Time does not necessarily heal.
 Adult victims of childhood sibling abuse generally have lower self-esteem and are overly sensitive and insecure.
 They have trouble with relationships and repeat the victim role in their other relationships.
 They can have sexual functioning problems.
 There is continued self-blame at the same time that anger at their perpetrator is played out with others.

+So how do parents and other family members distinguish between abusive and normal (sibling rivalry) behavior?
+1. Is it age appropriate?
+2. Does one child appear to be a constant victim?
+3. Is the purpose of the behavior - humiliation, sadism, to cause suffering, a result of a continual explosive anger?
+4. Was the behavior planned, has it happened before, does the perpetrator feel remorseful?
+5. Was property destroyed or animals abused?
 6. The length and the degree of the behavior - one-time incidents, if serious enough (i.e. sexual abuse), can create a life long problem.
 Whereas name calling, ridiculing and even teasing if done consistently and at certain vulnerable ages (i.e. between six and seven years and/or between eleven and twelve years of age) can also create a life long problem.

 We need to build awareness and educate families about the difference between abusive and normal behavior among siblings.
 Listen to children and believe them.
 Good supervision and encouraging openness about discussing sex while informing children to "own their own bodies" and respect others are simple, logical steps towards protecting our children from abuse by siblings, cousins and other children.